-7 Official Records of the General Assembly, Seventy-fourth Session, Supplement No. 27 (A/74/27), sect.
+7 Official Records of the General Assembly, Seventy-sixth Session, Supplement No. 27 (A/76/27), sect.
 III.E.

-6. Also requests the Conference on Disarmament to continue to consider such a convention and to include in its report to the General Assembly at its seventy-fifth session the progress recorded in the negotiations on this subject; 7.
-Takes note of resolution CM/Res.1356 (LIV) of 1991, adopted by the Council of Ministers of the Organization of African Unity,8 on the Bamako Convention on the Ban of the Import into Africa and the Control of Transboundary Movement and Management of Hazardous Wastes within Africa;9 8.
-Expresses the hope that the effective implementation of the International Atomic Energy Agency Code of Practice on the International Transboundary Movement of Radioactive Waste will enhance the protection of all States from the dumping of radioactive wastes on their territories; 9.
-Appeals to all Member States that have not yet taken the steps necessary to become party to the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management5 to do so as soon as possible; 10.
-Decides to include in the provisional agenda of its seventy-sixth session, under the item entitled "General and complete disarmament", the sub-item entitled "Prohibition of the dumping of radioactive wastes".
-Action by the General Assembly Date: 12 December 2019 Meeting: 46th plenary meeting Vote: Adopted without a vote Report: A/74/368 Sponsors Nigeria (on behalf of the States Members of the United Nations that are members of the Group of African States) Action by the First Committee Date: 1 November 2019 Meeting: 22nd meeting Vote: Adopted without a vote Draft resolution: A/C.1/74/L.37 8 See A/46/390, annex I.
+- 6. Also requests the Conference on Disarmament to continue to consider such a convention and to include in its report to the General Assembly at its seventy-seventh session the progress recorded in the negotiations on this subject; - 7.
+Takes note of resolution CM/Res.1356 (LIV) of 1991, adopted by the Council of Ministers of the Organization of African Unity,8 on the Bamako Convention on the Ban of the Import into Africa and the Control of Transboundary Movement and Management of Hazardous Wastes within Africa:9 - 8.
+Expresses the hope that the effective implementation of the International Atomic Energy Agency Code of Practice on the International Transboundary Movement of Radioactive Waste will enhance the protection of all States from the dumping of radioactive wastes on their territories; - 9.
+Appeals to all Member States that have not yet taken the steps necessary to become party to the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management to do so as soon as possible; - 10.
+Decides to include in the provisional agenda of its seventy-eighth session, under the item entitled "General and complete disarmament", the sub-item entitled "Prohibition of the dumping of radioactive wastes".

+Nigeria (on behalf of the States Members of the United Nations that are members of the Group of African States)